mongodb/docs/source/reference/mongofiles.rst

    Here, ``<filename>`` refers to the name the object will have in GridFS, and ``mongofiles`` assumes that this reflects the name the file has on the local file system.
-If the local filename is different use the :command:`mongofiles --local` option.
+If the local filename is different use the :option:`mongofiles --local` option.

 .. option:: get <filename>